DataUser1688/Getting-and-Cleaning-Data-Course-Project/README.md

 1. Read various text files (X_train.txt, y_train.txt, X_test.txt, y_test.txt, features.txt, activity_labels.txt)
 2. Merges the training and the test sets to create one data set.
 3. Extracts the column name containing mean and standard deviation.
 4. Uses descriptive activity names to name the activities in the data set
 5. Labels the data set with descriptive variable names.
 6. Creates a tidy data set (tidydata.txt) with the average of each variable for each activity and each subject.

+Included in this repo are:

+run_analysis.R

+codebook.md